ahoelt1120/ahoelt1120.github.io/README.md

-# This webpage was created from a template by GitHub User mshuber1981
+# This Webpage was Created from a Template by GitHub User mshuber1981
 I added GitHub Pages functionality to the files.

 To deploy the web page to GitHub Pages, first follow the instructions below by mshuber1981.